rajatsachdeva/Complete_Java_Masterclass/15-Basic-Input-&-Output-including-java/176-Stack_Trace_and_Call_Stack/README.md

 To get NoSuchElementException press CTRL+D / Command + D to send EOT (End of Transmission) or EOF (End of File)

-The less code there is in the catch block, the less there is to raise another exception
+The less code there is in the catch block, the less chance there is to raise another exception